daletom/letsgoheadless/content/articles/datotonuxt.md

 npm install -D @nuxt/image
 ```

 Then go into your `nuxt.config.js` file and add `@nuxt/image` to the buildModules section.
-Now below that, add a new section called image and add prismic.
+Now below that, add a new section called image and add imgix.
 It will look like this:

 ```javascript
   buildModules: [